Hurwitz-Brill-Noether theory via K3 surfaces and stability conditions: Application to Brill-Noether loci on curves

 \subsection{Stability type versus splitting type}

-The main feature of Theorem \ref{relative:HBNthm} is the stratification of $V^r_{H_\epsilon}(v)$ in terms of Bridgeland stability type.
+The main feature of Theorem \ref{relative:HBNthm} is the stratification of $V^r_{H_\epsilon}(v)$ in terms of Bridgeland stability types.
 It is interesting to compare this invariant with the \emph{splitting type} recalled in (\ref{eq:splitting}) introduced by H. Larson \cite{larson:inv}.

 3pt